fallen-icarus/cardano-swaps/GettingStarted.md

 ---
 ## Query available swaps
 For now, `cardano-swaps` only supports the Blockfrost api.
 This is due to Koios not having a PreProduction Testnet api.
 You will need a Blockfrost ApiKey for this step.
-You can go [here](https://blockfrost.io/#pricing) to get one for free; all that is required is an email address.
+You can go [here](https://blockfrost.io/#pricing) to get one for free; only an email address is required.

 To see how to use the command, execute `cardano-swaps query --help`.
 The results can either be saved to a file or displayed to stdout.